Pylons/pyramid/docs/narr/project.rst

 The ``models.py`` module provides the :term:`model` data for our application.
 We write a class named ``MyModel`` that provides the behavior.
-We then create an interface ``IMyModel`` that is a :term:`interface` which serves as the "type" for our data, and we associate it without our ``MyModel`` class by claiming that the class ``implements`` the interface.

 .. literalinclude:: MyProject/myproject/models.py
    :linenos:

 #.
-Lines 4-5 define the interface.
+Lines 1-2 define the MyModel class.

 #.
-Lines 7-9 provide a class that implements this interface.
+Line 4 defines an instance of MyModel as the root.

 #.
-Line 11 defines an instance of MyModel as the root.

-#.
-Line 13 is a function that will be called by the :mod:`repoze.bfg`
+Line 6 is a function that will be called by the :mod:`repoze.bfg`
    *Router* for each request when it wants to find the root of the model graph.
 Conventionally this is called ``get_root``.